 You need to do it right and not find yourself crying in the shower as you watch your frizzled hair fall off and get washed down the drain.

 Whether you like it or not, the orange is most likely unavoidable.
 And you will have to live with it between bleaching sessions which should be at least a week to 10 days, and that’s only if your hair is in good condition.

 If you have dry, damaged hair, then it’s advised to wait a month before you try to bleach it again.
 See our article on how to hydrate your hair after bleaching for more info.

 Once you have achieved the lightness you want, you may still have unwanted orange or brassy undertones.

 We’ll tell you how to deal with those below.

 But before you do anything, if the bleaching process has taken a toll on your hair and it’s dry, damaged, or brittle, you should wait another 10 days before bleaching again or adding anything else.

 How Can I Prevent My Natural Orange Undertones From Showing Through?

-If you have dark hair, even if you’ve bleached it blonde, you will still have brassy orange-looking undertones.
+If you have dark brown hair, or black hair, even if you’ve bleached it blonde, you will still have brassy orange-looking undertones.
 The best way to get your hair looking fabulous is to use a toner.